 This was an on line tutorialcompleted by several members of theTopics Talk Group on Faceook.
 It was completed in the early part of 2017.The scene is of the Rialto Fish Market in Venice.Three examples of this picture were workedin different brands of Watercolour Pencils on Cold Pressed W/C paper.The exercise notes include one or two examples of the student’s work.This is an edited version of the full Tutorial which isstored and still available on thewww.colouredpenciltopics.co.uk archived site

-VENICE GRAND CANALThe Rialto Fish MarketAs noted above, three examples of this study were worked on-lineusing Clairfontaine Etival 300gsm cold pressed watercolour paper and three different brands of watercolour pencils.This was a monumental exercise and is unlikely to be repeated any time soon !!.To make study of the process more compact and understandable, I have chosen just the one version to show this tutorial in detailThis is the version using the set of 72 Derwent Watercolour pencils
+VENICE GRAND CANALThe Rialto Fish MarketAs noted above, three examples of this study were worked on-lineusing Clairfontaine Etival 300gsm cold pressed watercolour paper and three different brands of watercolour pencils.This was a monumental exercise and is unlikely to be repeated any time soon !!.To make this study of the process more compact and understandable, I have chosen just the one version to show this tutorial in detailThis is the version using the set of 72 Derwent Watercolour pencils

 ABOVE Firstly, here is the main reference photo which is a construct from more than one photo source.
 There were three photos used for the background row of buildings and the fish market, and a separate photo of a gondolier.Putting the photos together involved some manipulation as they were taken from different places in the middle of the grand canal.
 I do not have a source for the gondolier photo which came, I believe, from the Internet some time ago.
 If anyone knows the source, I will be happy to credit it.BELOW are the three finished pictures completed in the on-line tutorial. details are given below each image.
 We are going to look closely at the Derwent Watercolour pencil version, but there are one or two comments with the other pictures about the end result.

-This picture was completed with just 36 pencils from a Steadtler karat watercolour pencil set costing less than £35.These are a good student quality aquarelle pencil which responds well to water.The colours blend well and it was therefore quite easy to fill in the gaps for colours available in the larger sets.The colours came up vibrant and quite true to the reference.I was very happy with the performance of these modestly priced pencils
+This picture was completed with just 36 pencils from a Steadtler karat watercolour pencil set costing less than £35.These are a good student quality aquarelle pencil which respond well to water.The colours blend well and it was therefore quite easy to fill in the gaps for colours only available in the larger sets.The colours came up vibrant and quite true to the reference.I was very happy with the performance of these modestly priced pencils

 Venice Rialto Fish Market.
 Staedtler karat aquarelles on Clairfontaine Etival 300gsm cold pressed watercolour paper